JohnyDeve/matrix-inverter-c/README.md

 ## License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.

-Developed with focus on efficiency and reliability by [Your Name/Username].
+Developed with focus on efficiency and reliability by [Kuzyakin Ivan/JohnyDeve].